mosip/mimoto/docs/UserDataEncryptionWithPinBasedKey.md

 - The system retrieves the encrypted wallet key.
 - Extracts the salt and IV.
 - Derives the decryption key from the entered PIN and stored salt.
-- Decrypts the AES wallet key.
+- The ```decryptWithPin``` method from the ```keyManager``` library handles the decryption and returns the Base64-encoded AES wallet key.
-- The decrypted AES key is then Base64-encoded and stored in the HTTP session.
+- The Base64-encoded AES key is stored in the HTTP session.
 ### 3. 🔐 **In-Session Operations**
 Once the AES wallet key is in session:
-- It is used to encrypt or decrypt sensitive data like credentials or keys.
+- It is Base64-decoded and used to encrypt or decrypt sensitive data like credentials or keys.
 -  The user does not need to re-enter the PIN during the session.
 -  Encryption and decryption continue using AES/GCM/NoPadding for both confidentiality and integrity.

 ### 4. 🔚 **Session End / Logout**
-- The decrypted AES key is removed from the session.
+- The Base64-encoded AES key is removed from the session.
 - On the next login, in unlock wallet API, the user must provide their PIN again to decrypt the key.

 ---